What IS an "Evidenced-Based" Practice? (EBP)

 EBP's incorporate the most current, scientifically supported approaches to client care.

-The very common 'forward head posture' does cause mechanical stress and strain because our heads do weigh 10-ish pounds, so our muscles are doing 'extra' work.
+The very common 'forward head posture' does cause mechanical stress and strain because our heads do weigh 10-ish pounds, so our muscles are doing 'extra' work which can lead to fatigue, strain, and stress.

 What we now know (based on science) is that more important than "Perfect Posture" for pain relief, is moving and changing positions often, whether you're sitting, standing, working or even your sleeping position.